About the Archives Unleashed Project

 The Archives Unleashed Team would like to recognize members who sat on the 2017-2020 Advisory Board and for their contributions to the project:

 The work of this project is primarily supported by The Andrew W. Mellon Foundation, and the Archives Unleashed Project is grateful for the generous support of financial and in-kind support from several institutions:

 Code of Conduct

 - The Archives Unleashed Project believes in supporting an open, inclusive, and diverse community which respects the experience, expertise, and knowledge of all community members.

-- To foster respectful collaborations this code of conduct applies to all Archives Unleashed spaces, includes, but is not limited to, GitHub, Slack, Medium, social media platforms and meeting spaces, both online and off.
+- To foster respectful collaborations, this code of conduct applies to all Archives Unleashed spaces, including, but not limited to, GitHub, Slack, Medium, social media platforms and meeting spaces, both online and off.